Seldom-SE/Seldom-SE.github.io/index.md

 on Microsoft ASURE, using C#, HTML/CSS, and JavaScript, with a SQL database.
 The website was fully-functioning, with OBS-compatible live-streaming, video archiving, live chat, a comments section, view counting, video search, customizable profiles and profile pictures, an email notification system, and a payment system.
-I learned how to work on a team under time and budget restraints.
-I'm proud of what my team and I built, and it's satisfying to see what we can build over a long period of time.
+This was my first big team project, so I learned a lot.
+I'm proud of what we built, and it's satisfying to see what we can build over a long period of time.

 ### True Fans (September 2021 - April 2022)